nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The mechanism to clear all contacts is facilitated by `ClearCommand`.
 It extends `Command` and implements the following methods:

-* `ClearCommand#execute` - Resets the AddressBook to a new empty AddressBook.
+* `ClearCommand#execute` - Clears the Selected Meeting and resets the AddressBook, ModuleBook and MeetingBook to a new empty AddressBook, ModuleBook and MeetingBook respectively.

 This operation is exposed in the `LogicManager` class as `LogicManager#execute`.